francoansaldi7/francoansaldi7/README.md

 - 👋 Hi, I’m @francoansaldi7
-- 👀 I’m interested in learning how to code
+- 👀 I’m interested in learning about the IT world
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, HTML, CSS, Git & GitHub, Agile learning
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project to get my first real-world experience in the field
 - 📫 How to reach me: +59898338638 or fansaldi7@gmail.com

 <!---